 Yes, there is a right way to write a fitness class description.
-And there are some pretty terrible ways as well.

 It answers their burning questions.

 It tells them where to park.
 (Aside: Please tell them where to park!)

 That’s why we’re going over a few best practices for writing good class descriptions that work for barre, pilates, and yoga studios.